brianuol/PocPCFService/README.md

 There is a rudamentary transform provided for web.config.release for publishing to CF.

 ### PocPCFService.Consumer
-This is an ASP.NET WebApi project whose `ValuesController` calls the endpoint hosted by *PocPCFService.Host*.
+This is an ASP.NET WebApi project whose `ValuesController` calls the endpoint hosted by `PocPCFService.Host`.
 This project references the PocPCFService WCF Library and uses the shared interface IPocPCFService to define a service client.
 The web.config in this project should have the endpoint defined in `system.serviceModel/client` pointed at the service under test.

+### Hosting Requirements
+All samples above are intended for Windows environments with IIS and full .NET Framework.
+IIS is required due to the use of `net.tcp` bindings; IIS express can be used by replacing the `net.tcp` bindings with `http` bindings such as `basicHttpBinding`.